Bloom Filters in Adversarial Environments: Adversarial Resilient Bloom Filters and One-Way Functions

-We say that an ACD is hard to $(\gamma,\delta)$-learn with $r$ samples if no efficient learning algorithm can $(\gamma,\delta)$-learn the ACD using $r$ rounds.
-The main result we use shows an equivalence between hard-to-learn ACDs and almost one-way functions (where almost one-way function are function that are hard to invert for an infinite number of sizes, as opposed to (simple) one-way functions that are hard to invert from a certain size and on, see Definition \ref{def:almostOWF}.)
+We say that an ACD is hard to $(\eps,\delta)$-learn with $r$ samples if no efficient learning algorithm can $(\eps,\delta)$-learn the ACD using $r$ rounds.
+The main result regarding ACDs that we use is an equivalence between hard-to-learn ACDs and almost one-way functions (where an almost one-way function is a function that are hard to invert for an infinite number of sizes, see Definition \ref{def:almostOWF}.)

-\begin{theorem}[\cite{NaorR06}] Almost one-way functions exist if and only if there exists an adaptively changing distribution $(G,D)$ and polynomials $\delta(n)$, $\gamma(n)$, such that it is hard to $(\delta(n), \gamma(n))$-learn the ACD $(G,D)$ with $O\paren{\frac{\log{ |S_{init}|}}{\delta^2(n)\gamma^4(n)}}$ samples. \end{theorem}
+\begin{theorem}[\cite{NaorR06}] Almost one-way functions exist if and only if there exists an adaptively changing distribution $(G,D)$ and polynomials $\delta(n)$, $\eps(n)$, such that it is hard to $(\eps(n), \delta(n))$-learn the ACD $(G,D)$ with $O\paren{\frac{\log{ |S_{init}|}}{\eps^2(n)\delta^4(n)}}$ samples. \end{theorem}

 The consequence of \Cref{thm:acd} is that if we assume that one-way functions do not exist, then no ACD is hard to learn.
-For concreteness, we get that, given an ACD there exists an algorithm $L$ that (for infinitely many input sizes) with probability at least $1-\delta$ performs at most $O\paren{\log{ |S_{init}|}}$ samples and produces an hypothesis $h$ on the initial state and a distribution $D_h$ such that the statistical distance between $D_h$ and the next activation of the ACD is at most $\gamma$.
+For concreteness, we get that, given an ACD there exists an algorithm $L$ that (for infinitely many input sizes) with probability at least $1-\delta$ performs at most $O\paren{\log{ |S_{init}|}}$ samples and produces an hypothesis $h$ on the initial state and a distribution $D_h$ such that the statistical distance between $D_h$ and the next activation of the ACD is at most $\eps$.
 The point is that $D_h$ can be (approximately) sampled in polynomial-time.

 \paragraph{From Bloom Filters to ACDs.} As one can see, the process of sampling from $D_{\M_0}$ is equivalent to sampling from an ACD defined by $D_{\M_0}$.
 The secret states are the underlying representations of the Bloom filter, and the initial secret state is $\M_0$.
 The public states are the outputs of the sampling.
 Since the Bloom filter uses at most $m$ bits of memory for each representation we have that $|S_{init}| \le 2^m$.